 Short description, copyright holder, owner of the rights of use and licence note.

 The documents should explain the particular aspects of the innovation and when it was launched on the market.
 It is also necessary to submit a sample of the product (or a small material sample if the product is too unhandy).

 Second stage: Mid of December 2022

 A jury consisting of representatives of the nova-Institute, the advisory board and sponsors of the conference will nominate the outstanding “Top 6” applicants prior to the conference.

 After the jury has selected the “Top 6” candidates among the applicants, their application documents will be made available for download at the conference website to provide our audience and other interested parties a first glimpse of these innovations.

-Third stage: At the conference (2 February 2022)
+Third stage: At the conference (8 March 2023)

-In a short 10-minute presentation, each of the six companies will introduce their innovation on the first day of the conference (2 February 2022).
-The Cellulose Fibre Innovation of the Year 2022 Award will be voted for by conference delegates as well as online participants on the afternoon of 2 February at 18:10.
+In a short 10-minute presentation, each of the six companies will introduce their innovation on the first day of the conference (8 March 2023).
+The Cellulose Fibre Innovation of the Year 2023 Award will be voted for by conference delegates as well as online participants on the afternoon of 8 March at 18:00 (CET).
 Afterwards, the announcement of the winner will take place over a local beer.
 The evening gala dinner at the conference venue offers excellent networking opportunities.